-Bariatric Surgery and Weight Loss: Losing weight is neither easy nor something that can be accomplished quickly.
+Losing weight is neither easy nor something that can be accomplished quickly.
 For many people, maintaining a healthy weight is a lifelong struggle.
 Often, people begin with a diet and exercise program to shed pounds.
-Despite their efforts, many cannot reach their goal.
+Despite their efforts, many cannot reach their goal — which makes bariatric surgery another option.

 “If a person is obese, they may want to consider bariatric surgery,” says Luciano DiMarco, DO, bariatric and general surgeon, UPMC Central Pennsylvania Surgical Associates and UPMC Harrisburg Weight Management Center.
 “This is particularly important if someone also has health problems like diabetes, high blood pressure, and sleep apnea.
 Their life could depend on losing weight.”